benfred/py-spy/README.md

 ![dump output](./images/dump.png)

 This is useful for the case where you just need a single call stack to figure out where your python program is hung on.
+This command also has the ability to print out the local variables associated with each stack frame by setting the ```--locals``` flag.

 ## Frequently Asked Questions